Aerial view of lakefront homes and lakes in Windermere Florida

 Buyers like Windermere for a combination of reasons that are hard to replicate in other parts of Orlando.
 The lakes are real.
 The neighborhoods are quiet.
 The lots tend to be larger.
 The communities are established.
 The roads are tree-lined.
 The vibe is residential, not commercial.
 And the location, while tucked away, is still close to everything that matters in Central Florida.

-People buy in Windermere because they want to feel like they are somewhere else while still being 20 minutes from everything.
-That is the pitch.
-And it is mostly accurate.
+People buy in Windermere because they want to feel like they're somewhere else while still being 20 minutes from everything.
+That's the pitch.
+And it's mostly accurate.

 Windermere attracts families, luxury buyers, relocation clients, professionals, retirees, and people who want lake access, privacy, space, and a slower pace of daily life.
 Some buyers want a lakefront estate.
 Some want a gated community with a pool and a walking trail.
-Some want a quiet neighborhood with good schools and a short drive to Disney.
+Some want a quiet neighborhood with good schools and close to Disney.
 Windermere accommodates all of those.

-The reason it works is that Windermere is not trying to be everything.
-It is a residential community.
-That is what it does.
+The reason it works is that Windermere isn't trying to be everything.
+It's a residential community.
+That's what it does.
 And it does it well.

 Butler Chain of Lakes